-Christie & Co, international hotel property advisor, releases its analysis of hotel investment 2017, which denotes a new record year in investment in the sector in Spain with 3,900 million euros.
+International hotel property adviser, Christie & Co, has released its new analysis of hotel investment in 2018, which shows a new record year in investment in the sector in Spain with €4,860 million.

-According to the data available to Christie & Co, the total hotel investment in Spain in 2017 was of 3,900 million euros approximately, in a total 223 transactions (surpassing the 185 transactions registered in 2017), which represents an average price per room of 120,475 euros and an increase of 81% of the total volume of investment versus 2017.
+According to the data available to Christie & Co, the total hotel investment in Spain in 2018 was €4,860 million, in a total 223 transactions (surpassing the 185 transactions registered in 2017), which represents an average price per room of €128,000 and an increase of 24.6% of the total volume of investment versus 2017.
 This positions Spain in second place, behind the United Kingdom (where investment is estimated to be £6,500 million), but before Germany for the first time (where €4,000 million has been estimated for the total investment in 2018).

-In terms of investor profile, the report highlights the importance of investment firms as the largest source of capital in 2017, representing a 42 % of the total investment, with more than €2,560 million (increasing its percentage versus 2017, in which they represented 42%).
-Hotel companies, with a 20% of the total investment figures are on second place, and REIT companies are again in third position with 15% (vs. 16% in 2017).
-Furthermore, regarding origin, 51% of the investment was from national origin has decreased in comparison to the previous year (35% in 2018 vs. 51% in 2017), surpassed by the increase of US investors (40% in 2018 vs 23% in 2017) and the entrance of new investors from Thailand (8%) and México (4%).
+In terms of investor profile, the report highlights the importance of investment firms as the largest source of capital in 2018, representing 53% of the total investment, with more than €2,560 million (increasing its percentage versus 2017, in which they represented 42%).
+Hotel companies, with 24% of the total investment figures (vs. 20% in 2017) are in second place, and REIT companies are again in third position with 15% (vs. 16% in 2017).
+Furthermore, regarding origin, it is noted that investment from national origin has decreased in comparison to the previous year (35% in 2018 vs. 51% in 2017), surpassed by the increase of US investors (40% in 2018 vs 23% in 2017) and the entrance of new investors from Thailand (8%) and México (4%).